-I admit, VdN and I got off to a rough start.
+VdN in both concentrations and I did get off to a rough start though.
 It took some time for me to really appreciate the beauty of this fragrance, as I, coming of age in the 90’s, really got my start with perfumes that were highly sweetened, aquatic floral bombs.
+And VdN is none of those.
+Or really, the opposite of those, being very green at first then very powdery dry.
+But it’s a sophisticated, mature fragrance that IS somewhat haughty, as iris fragrances tend to be since they are considered cold.

-I also didn’t have enough patience to wait for the dry down before judging this one.
-The first 15-20 minutes, VdN is very shrill and metallic on my skin, in the same way that Nahema extrait is, and I had a hard time getting past that.
+Another reason it took a while to really get this fragrance was because I didn’t give enough patience to wait for the dry down before passing judgment.
+The first 15 or so minutes, VdN is very shrill and metallic on my skin, in the same way that Nahema extrait is, and I had a hard time getting past that.
 I still haven’t got past it with Nahema but that’s another story for another day lol.

 We live in an age of highly sugared, soapy clean, and fruity floral bombs.
 They are very easy to wear and require zero sophistication.
 They are a part of the “made for consumer market”, just as fast food and reality TV are.
 But there is no artistry involved in them, any of them.
 They’re easy to swallow, require no contemplation, easy to digest, and are created from a market tested approved cookie cutter production formula.